chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * Select any temporary folder if prompted
 * ClusterMaker2 requires an attribute for the weight: use ``Array source = scenes`` in *Star Wars*
 * Once you run it, the network will have a new attribute in the nodes (in the node table you will see an attribute named ``_APCluster``)
-* Use the new attribute in the nodes for "Fill color" using a "Discrete mapping" on ``_APCluster.`` You might have to pick the color for each group, just pick a color for the three largest groups.
+* Use the new attribute in the nodes for "Fill color" using a "Discrete mapping" on ``_APCluster.`` Note that with the right button you can generate a mapping out of a set of pre-defined ones.

-[**REPORT**] Include in your report an image of the Star Wars network with the three largest clusters in three different colors (the rest of the nodes can be white).
+[**REPORT**] Include in your report an image of the Star Wars network with colors representing clusters.
 [**REPORT**] Include a brief commentary on what do you see in these clusters, what do you think they represent and why.

 ## 4.3.
 Apply to Karate Club

 Use ClusterMaker2 on the Karate Club

+* Try with two different cluster algorithms in the `ClusterMaker2` plug-in.
+Not all the methods work: try two that do.
+   * You can find a description of the algorithms used in the [ClusterMaker2 homepage](http://www.rbvi.ucsf.edu/cytoscape/clusterMaker2/)
+* If you can choose an attribute in the clustering algorithm, choose "Edge betweenness"
-* Here you MUST run the network analyzer first so you can have "Edge betweenness" as an attribute in edges
+   * You MUST run the network analyzer first, so you can have "Edge betweenness" as an attribute in edges
-* Use "Edge betweenness" as the attribute for the weight (``Array source``)
-* Run the module, you should get two groups, led by #1 and #34 .
-Are they close to the actual way in which this club splitted?
+* Compare both obtained clusters with the actual one

 ![Karate Club](karate-true-communities.png)

-[**REPORT**] Include in your report an image of the Karate Club network with nodes painted according to clusters.
+[**REPORT**] Include in your report an image of the Karate Club network with nodes painted according to clusters using the two methods you selected.

 [**REPORT**] Include a brief commentary on what do you see in these clusters, and whether they have some relationship with the way in which the Karate Club actually splitted

 # DELIVER (INDIVIDUALLY)

-:warning: First of all, read "[delivering your report](../upf/upf-evaluation.md)" on the evaluation guidelines, and check your report against those guidelines before submitting.
+:warning: First of all, read [delivering your report](../upf/upf-evaluation.md) on the evaluation guidelines, and check your report against those guidelines before submitting.

 Deliver a brief report of at most 4 pages (it can be less!), in PDF format.
 Organize your report as follows:

-* The first section should briefly describe the three networks, including the number of nodes and edges in each one; you can make a table with this.
+* Section 1 should briefly describe the three networks, including a table with the number of nodes and edges in each one; do not include visualizations in this section
-* Then, you should have one section about the *Karate Club*, one section about *Star Wars*, and one brief section about the *US Companies* network; include in each section the elements marked [**REPORT**] above.
+* Sections 2, 3, 4 should include basically the parts marked "[**REPORT**]" above:
+   * Section 2 should be everything you were asked to do with the *Karate Club* graph
+   * Section 3 should be everything you were asked to do with the *Star Wars* graph
+   * Section 4 should be everything you were asked to do with the *US Companies* graph

-**Please be brief,** you do not need to write too much, specially if you are not going to say anything substantive: your report can be less than four pages.
+**Please be brief,** you do not need to write too much; your report can be less than four pages.
 A "brief commentary" means one or two paragraphs.

 Your report should end with the following text: